 You may return to a normal diet the day after surgery, but it is best to avoid fatty and oily food for a period of time.
 Intake of fruits and vegetables is encouraged as fibre aids digestion after surgery.

-Are there side effects or risks of gall bladder removal surgery?
+Side effects & risks of a gall bladder removal surgery

 Laparoscopic gall bladder removal is very safe and the risks of complications rare beyond the usual small routine risks of problems related to: